globaltcad/swing-tree/docs/markdown/Motivation.md

 over the internet, so why use xml formats?

-## Declarative instead of Imperative UI #
+## Making Imperative UIs Declarative #

-You might say that XML-like formats are superior because of their inherent support for nesting.
+You might say that XML-like formats are superior to building UI imperatively because of their declarative nature and inherent support for nesting.
-However, your favourite programming language also supports nesting when the right design patterns are applied.
+However, your favourite programming language also supports nesting and the ability to assemble things in a declarative manner when the right design patterns are applied.

 Why not program the UIs state using a nested builder pattern?
 All it takes is some method chaining.